garvitsaxena06/Exercise-Tracker-App/README.md

 ```
 npm install or yarn install
 ```
 > Now cd into server and run command -

 ```
 npm install
 ```

 ## Run App

-> cd into client and then run command -
+> First cd into client and then run command -

 ```
 npm start or yarn start
 ```

-> cd into server and then run command -
+> Now cd into server and then run command -

 ```
 # To run in dev mode run command